Program Notes for Stockton Symphony Reunions Series: Heartstrings

 Born in Washington, D.C., June 27, 1922; died in Montclair, New Jersey, August 23, 2018

 George Walker’s long life consisted of a string of outstanding achievements.
-After graduating from Oberlin College as a piano and organ student, he studied at the Curtis Institute of Music—composition with Rose Scalero, teacher of Samuel Barber, and piano with Rudolf Serkin—and became the school’s first African American graduate.
-He was also the first black instrumentalist to give a recital—his debut—at New York’s Town Hall and to appear as a soloist with the Philadelphia Orchestra.
-He toured Europe under the auspices of National Concert Artists—their first African American instrumentalist—then began teaching before beginning his doctoral studies at Eastman.
-Awarded Fulbright and John Hay Whitney fellowships (the Whitney’s first composer recipient), Walker studied in Paris with the renowned Nadia Boulanger.
+After graduating from Oberlin College as a piano and organ student, he studied at the Curtis Institute of Music—composition and theory with Rosario Scalero, teacher of Samuel Barber, and piano with Rudolf Serkin—and became the school’s first African American graduate.
+Walker was also the first black instrumentalist to give a recital—his debut—at New York’s Town Hall and to appear as a soloist with the Philadelphia Orchestra.
+He toured Europe under the auspices of National Concert Artists (their first African American instrumentalist) and taught briefly before beginning his doctoral studies at Eastman.
+He was awarded both a Fulbright and a John Hay Whitney fellowship (the Whitney’s first composer), enabling him to study in Paris with the renowned Nadia Boulanger.

 Walker taught at the Dalcroze School of Music, the New School for Social Research, Smith College (first black tenure recipient), University of Colorado, Peabody Institute of Johns Hopkins University, and University of Delaware.
-His longest professorship, however, was at Rutgers University (1969–92), where he chaired the music department.
+His longest professorship was at Rutgers University (1969–92), where he chaired the music department.

 Composing remained an equally important facet of Walker’s career, evidenced by over ninety published works to his credit, ranging from orchestral pieces and chamber music to choral works, songs, and piano pieces.
 Highlighting Walker’s remarkable list of awards and honors is the 1996 Pulitzer Prize in Music—he was the first African American composer so honored—for his Lilacs for voice and orchestra, premiered by the Boston Symphony Orchestra.
 Walker also received commissions from myriad other organizations, such as the New York Philharmonic, the Cleveland Orchestra, and the Kennedy Center.